PSI-edu/CitSci-Mappers/README.md

     libwebp-dev \
     libfreetype6-dev
 ```
+In the utilities directory, there is a file called setup.sh that
+can setup a generic ubuntu server.

 ### Option 2: Docker (Good for development, not recommended for production)
 You'll need the docker desktop and docker cli tools installed.